 - The Pierce Transit Board of Commissioners adopted the Locally Preferred Alternative (LPA) at its July 2018 meeting.
-The LPA included mode (BRT), termini (Spanaway to Downtown Tacoma) and alignment (Route 1 with modifications). - In September 2018, Pierce Transit submitted an FTA Small Starts application which will be the mechanism to seek the remaining 50% of needed project funding. - In April 2019, the Pierce Transit Board adopted the proposed station locations, BRT lane configuration, and access routing to Tacoma Dome Station. - In 2020, the Board selected the "suspension" design for BRT stations, and Pierce Transit staff began meeting with people whose property will be directly affected by the BRT project. - Per a Washington State Department of Transportation (WSDOT) requirement, Pierce Transit evaluated currently signalized intersections within the corridor for possible conversion to roundabouts.
-The determination of the Intersection Control Evaluation (ICE) was to convert four signalized intersections to roundabouts at 96th, 121st, 138th, 146th Streets.
+The LPA included mode (BRT), termini (Spanaway to Downtown Tacoma) and alignment (Route 1 with modifications). - In September 2018, Pierce Transit submitted an FTA Small Starts application which will be the mechanism to seek the remaining 40 percent of needed project funding. - In April 2019, the Pierce Transit Board adopted the proposed station locations, BRT lane configuration, and access routing to Tacoma Dome Station. - In 2020, the Board selected the "suspension" design for BRT stations, and Pierce Transit staff began meeting with people whose property will be directly affected by the BRT project.